breezeight/nicola_blog/docs/dev/django/django-settings-best-practices-explanation.md

     return val
 ```

 This method is called when an attribute that **has not yet been defined** gets accessed.
 This is exactly what happens with the `settings.LOGGING_CONFIG` attribute.
-When accessed within `init.py`, it hasn’t yet been set ([Learn more about attribute access in python](../python-language-reference-nicola.md#managing-attribute-access-in-python-special-methods-vs-decorators)).
+When accessed within `init.py`, it hasn't yet been set ([Learn more about attribute access in python](../python-language-reference-nicola.md#managing-attribute-access-in-python-special-methods-vs-decorators)).

 Accessing it results in a call to `LazySettings.__getattr__`, which checks if `LazySettings._wrapped` is empty.
 If so, it calls `LazySettings._setup`, causing all settings to get initialized.